kimdot/kimdot.github.io/_projects/VLHive Digital FX/index.md

 ### Header 3
 Use this to have subsection if needed -->
 ## Contributions
 Created drawing specifications to ASME Y14.1000 and utilized GD&T ASME Y14.5 as well as DIN ISO 286.
-Responsible for testing engineering prototypes and connecting with vendors to ensure all part specifications are met.
+Responsible for testing engineering prototypes and connecting with vendors to ensure all part specifications are met, as well as maintaining ECNs and running retrofit operations for future product lines.